chrissweet/lpc4088msdram/example/readme.txt

-libUSB device (www.libusb.org) examples for USB ROM API.
+libUSB device (www.libusb.org) examples for USB Lib API.

 Example description
-The example shows how to use USBD ROM stack to creates a USB MSC example that uses RAM.
+The example shows how to use USBD Lib stack to creates a USB MSC example that uses RAM.
 The device appears as unformatted disk with size as 32KB.

 Special connection requirements